spacegangster/f-empower/README.md

 Inspired by Clojure standard library functions and Underscore.

-Only 7.2k when minified and gzipped.
-(6.3k for Brotli)
+Only 7.2k when minified and gzipped (6.3k for Brotli).
+Tree-shaking-ready.

 CommonJS and AMD loaders are supported.